 Homie offers legit flat-fee savings — but may provide less personalized service than a traditional agent.

-- Flat-fee pricing model offers big commission savings on higher-priced homes
+- The flat-fee pricing model offers big commission savings on higher-priced homes.

-- Self-service listing process lets you get your home on the market quickly
+- The self-service listing process lets you get your home on the market quickly.

-- Agents juggle up to 10x as many customers at once, which increases the risk you'll have a bad experience
+- Agents juggle up to 10 times as many customers at once, which increases the risk you'll have a bad experience.

 Homie is available in the following areas: AZ, CO, ID, NV, UT.

 REX’s promise of huge savings is misleading.
 Its advertising misrepresents the significant risks of its pricing model and marketing approach.
 And its high minimum fees mean that many sellers won't save anything.

 - REX's approach is incredibly risky — but if the gamble pays off, you could save about 50% on realtor fees

 - Like other full-service brokerages, REX agents provide in-person services and support